Samuel1698/fakeViewport/README.md

 The code assumes that you're using an UNVR.
 If you aren't, change any instance of 'Live View | UNVR' with whatever page title your Live View page shows.
 It might be 'Live View | UDM Pro' or something along those lines.
 Note that the Thin Client I'm using only has DisplayPort outputs.

+## Requirements

+For this code to work you need to have selenium, webdriver_manager and dotenv installed.
+You can download the requirements.txt file in the same folder as the script and run `pip install -r requirements.txt` or manually install them yourself.
+I had the most issues installing webdriver_manager, which I solved by modifying the script and installing it from the script itself, since it was a very specific environment, then removing the code to install it on other runs of the script.